mi-da/CyPhEF/index.md

    * se.lnu.decentralizedPattern
    * se.lnu.decentralizedPattern.diagram
    * se.lnu.decentralizedPattern.edit
-4. In the runtime workspace import the project "runtime"
+4. In the runtime workspace created after launching the environment import as an existing project
+   * se.lnu.decentralizedPattern

 # Video
 Our youtube channel contains videos which allows you to start using our tool!